frostyplanet/python-socket-engine/README.md

 * pure python, no third party cpython module is required. tested for python >= 2.3.4

-* listen & unlisten for multiple socket for different use
+* listen & unlisten for multiple socket for different protocol

 * with replacable backends:  select.poll, select.epoll (python2.6+) or python-epoll.